 Scoring was done in IRTPRO using calibrated item parameters to estimate EAP theta scores.
-To ensure all theta are on the same scale, the population mean and standard deviation of the current year is used during scaling to create summed score-to-scale conversion tables for all EOG forms.
-The mean and standard deviation of the scale scores of the grades 3-8 math EOG tests were set to be 450 and 10, and EOC Math I was 250 and 10.
-By creating separate raw-toscale tables for each form, any minor statistical form differences are accounted for and equated.
+To ensure all theta are on the same scale, the population mean and standard deviation of the current year is used during scaling to create summed score to scale conversion tables for all EOG forms.
+By creating separate raw-to-scale tables for each form any minor statistical form differences are accounted for and equated.
 Thus it makes no difference to students which form was administered.